gtownsie/OLD-ACOS-4-5.x-to-6-upgrade/readme.md

 The system requirements for ACOS software include the following:

-- For ACOS 4.x releases, the minimum disk space requirement is 2.8 GB.
-- For ACOS 5.x releases, the minimum disk space requirement is 4.5 GB.
 - For ACOS 6.x releases, the minimum disk space requirement is 8 GB.

-## Memory Requirements

-For a vThunder device, the minimum memory requirement is 8 GB.
+- For vThunder and Thunder devices, the minimum memory requirement is 8 GB.

 ## System Partitions